wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-excel-cluster-hpcpack.md

 * **Azure subscription** - If you don't have an account, you can create a trial account in just a couple of minutes.
 For details, see [Azure Trial](/pricing/1rmb-trial/).

 * **Cores quota** - You might need to increase the quota of cores, especially if you choose to deploy several cluster nodes with multicore VM sizes.
 If you are using an Azure quickstart template, be aware that the cores quota in Resource Manager is per Azure region, and you might need to increase the quota in a specific region.
-See [Azure subscription limits, quotas, and constraints](/documentation/articles/azure-subscription-service-limits).  To increase a quota, you can [open an online customer support request](https://azure.microsoft.com/blog/2014/06/04/azure-limits-quotas-increase-requests/) at no charge. 
+See [Azure subscription limits, quotas, and constraints](/documentation/articles/azure-subscription-service-limits).
+To increase a quota, you can [open an online customer support request](https://azure.microsoft.com/blog/2014/06/04/azure-limits-quotas-increase-requests/) at no charge.

 ## Step 1.
 Set up an HPC Pack cluster in Azure

-
-We'll show you two ways to set up the cluster: first, using an Azure quickstart template and the Azure Management Portal; and second, using an Azure PowerShell deployment script.
+We'll show you two ways to set up the cluster: first, using an Azure quickstart template and the Azure portal; and second, using an Azure PowerShell deployment script.

 ### Use a quickstart template
-Use an Azure quickstart template to quickly and easily deploy an HPC Pack cluster in the Azure Management Portal.
+Use an Azure quickstart template to quickly and easily deploy an HPC Pack cluster in the Azure portal.
 When you open the template in the preview portal, you get a simple UI where you enter the settings for your cluster.
 Here are the steps.

 1. Visit the [Create HPC Cluster template page on GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/create-hpc-cluster).
 If you want, review information about the template and the source code.

-2. Click **Deploy to Azure** to start a deployment with the template in the Azure Management Portal.
+2. Click **Deploy to Azure** to start a deployment with the template in the Azure portal.

     ![Deploy template to Azure][github]